 Consciousness of the Holarchy Helps Prevent Scope Creep

-The holarchy above illustrates the narrowing of scope, from the enterprise through the question being discussed in a meeting.
+The holarchy chart illustrates the narrowing of scope, from the enterprise through the question being discussed in a meeting.
 The facilitator must provide precise questions that support completion of agenda steps and support completion of the meeting deliverable.
 When the facilitator does not know the right question to ask, all hell breaks loose, and rightfully so, scope creeps . . .
 Do not let it happen to you.
 Also see our discussion specifically on the Holarchy for further explanation.
 And remember, consciousness comes before competence.

 The Project Management Institute’s PMBOK® Guide describes scope creep as “adding features and functionality (project scope) without addressing the effects on time, costs, and resources, or without customer approval” (PMI, 2008, p 440).

 Size definitions are never the same for all organizations, but nearly all define “moderate” as projects with a minimum threshold between $50,000 and $1,000,000 total investment.

 Take a class or forward this to someone who should.
 MG RUSH professional facilitation curriculum focuses on practicing methodology.
 Each student thoroughly practices and rehearses tools before class concludes.
 While some call this immersion, we call it the road to building impactful facilitation skills.

 Therefore Become Part of the Solution While You Improve Your Facilitation, Leadership, and Methodology Skills